C3S/collecting_society_docker/README.rst

     │
     ├── .vscode/                            # settings for vs code ├── .devcontainer.json*                 # settings for vs code remote containers
+    ├── .flake8                             # symlink to settings for flake8 linter
     ├── .gitignore                          # ignore patterns for git ├── .rgignore                           # ignore patterns for ripgrep │